 - Defend foreclosures to have the time to find another home and explore alternatives.

-HAMP mortgage modifications normally fail after modification.
+Mortgage modifications often still fail after modification.
 Not filing a Chapter 13 early, increases monthly payments in Chapter 13 sometimes making Chapter 13 unaffordable and insuring home loss.
-Loan servicers (collectors) make fees from servicing (billing) mortgage company loans.
-It is not in the best interest of servicers for mortgages to be current.
-The longer you are in default the more fees mortgage servicers, and foreclosure attorneys charge.

 Here is a brief explanation of the different types of mortgage modification, workouts, short sale and foreclosure prevention programs.
 We suggest that you see an attorney to talk about the individual advantages and problems with each program.
-These programs do not normally delay the foreclosure attorney from selling your home.
+These programs may not delay the bank’s foreclosure attorney from selling your home.
 You must defend the foreclosure while negotiating with the lender.

-The collection department may not negotiate with you if they see that they will collect most of their funds from a sale and applying for a workout doesn’t stop a real estate foreclosure.
-Only a court order or dismissal will stop the process.
+The collection department may not negotiate with you if they see they will collect all their funds from a sale.
+Only a court order, bankruptcy or proper foreclosure defense will delay or stop the foreclosure process.
 It can be very expensive to a mortgage company to file a foreclosure in a Kentucky Court if you fight it.
 Workouts are a good option for both the mortgage company and the home owner to avoid the costs of foreclosure.
 However, if a real estate workout is not possible, a Chapter 7 or 13 bankruptcy is an alternative to save the home.
 If you are in a foreclosure see us.